 Timing of Grades: Years 1 and 2 grades will be reported within 14 business days of course end.
-Grades for required clerkship grades are reported within 6 weeks of clerkship end.
+Grades for required clerkship grades are reported within six weeks of the clerkship end.
 Specific requirements are outlined in the College of Medicine policy entitled Timing of Course Grades.
-Final course grades will be posted in eMedley and reported to the Office of the Registrar.
+Final course grades will be posted in the Learning Management Systems.
+Grades are reported to the Office of the Registrar.